poorsquinky/resume/resume.md

   system, providing ongoing support and maintenance
 * Deployment and maintenance of Ubuntu packages, backports, and package distribution systems
+* Day-to-day upkeep of a massive and complex live services operation

 ### 2006-2009: TrustCommerce, Irvine, CA
 #### Senior Systems Administrator